Jump to Content

 • Kitty Ryan, Senior Vice President, Fair and Responsible Banking, American Bankers Association

 This session is where all of your flood questions get answered!
-This interactive 90 minute session is designed to give you clarity and confidence by walking through key operational scenarios that commonly arise in the “flood zone.”
+This interactive 90-minute session is designed to give you clarity and confidence by walking through key operational scenarios that commonly arise in the “flood zone.”
 You’ll benchmark your institution’s practices against current industry thinking, explore how peers are handling complex requirements, and surface practical strategies to strengthen your flood program.
 With ample time built in for Q&A and peer discussion, this session is the perfect opportunity to get your toughest questions answered and leave with insights you can put into practice immediately.

 • Teshale Smith, Senior Counsel, Consumer Regulations and Compliance Solutions, American Bankers Association

-3:30 PM – 3:45 PM
+3:45 PM – 4:00 PM

-Move to Next Session
+Move to next session

 Closing General Session

-Case Study in Risk and Compliance
+Case study in risk and compliance

-4:45 PM – 5:30 PM
+5:00 PM – 5:45 PM

 Thank You Reception